joshcomley/Overengineer/_posts/2015-12-19-Using-OpenIddict-to-easily-add-token-authentication-to-your-.NET-web-apps.markdown

 using Microsoft.IdentityModel.Protocols.OpenIdConnect;
 {% endhighlight %}

-And add the following to each of the below methods:
+And add the following to each of the below methods, ensuring you configure line `34` and `39` with your respective application URLs:

 {% highlight c# linenos=table %}
 public void ConfigureServices(IServiceCollection services)